 It’s fake fear.
 This is not to say that it doesn’t FEEL real.
 It totally does.
 Your body reacts EXACTLY as if you were in serious physical danger.
 We just have to remind ourselves it isn’t true.
 Otherwise we run away from it instead of towards it.

 Because our perspective on that situation completely alters our fear level.
 For example, if you walked into a high school prom next week without a date, you probably wouldn’t even blink (after all you are there to be a chaperone).
 If you walked into your high school prom at 17 years old without a date, the old butterflies might be having a party in your stomach.
 Then again, if you were the most popular kid in school, maybe you just made not having a date cool.

 Social risk is all about YOU.
 Breaking your leg after doing a jump is not.

 In the Mindset Coach Academy Certification, we are working on taking risks this week.
 And it’s intense let me tell you.
 Because here is the thing, while there is a distinct evolutionary advantage to keeping ourselves PHYSICALLY safe, there is often distinct DISADVANTAGE to progress and growth to keeping ourselves overly socially safe. (and some gray area in between of course).

 There is a big upside to being liked and accepted into social groups.
 It’s not that this instinct is wrong.
 It’s just that we sort of overshoot it.
 It used to be that we just needed to be liked by the 50 or so people in our tribe, now we want to be liked by everyone we ever encounter.
 And it’s unrealistic and often counterproductive to growth and progress.

-When we keep ourselves socially safe we avoid ANY social risk such as:
+When we keep ourselves socially safe we avoid ANY social risk.
+This manifests itself in these ways: